 When you think of India you probably think of the Taj Mahal, and rightly so!
 Located in the city of Agra just a few hours south of Delhi, it’s a world famous icon and UNESCO World Heritage Site.
 It also made the list as one of the New 7 Wonders of The World.
-The Taj Mahal is an incredible edifice made completely from marble with intricate stone work inlay-ed right into most every surface.
+The Taj Mahal is an incredible edifice made completely from marble with intricate stone work carved right into every surface.

 While visiting here is a must, there are a few other impressive sites to see while in Agra.
 Plan to spend a bit more time in this city after soaking in the main attraction.
 All within easy driving distance from the Taj, these 3 sites are worth a visit.